 Dr. Toby Greene

-Dr. Toby Greene, based in Israel, is the Director of Research for BICOM and the Deputy Editor of BICOM’s Fathom journal.
+Dr. Toby Greene is the former Director of Research for BICOM and now a Senior Goldman Fellow in the Harold Hartog School of Government and adjunct lecturer in the Politics department at Tel Aviv University.
 He frequently writes on Israel and the region for a range of print and online publications and has provided expert analysis on Israeli affairs for media outlets including the BBC, Sky and ITN.
-He is a Visiting Scholar in the Politics department at Tel Aviv University where he also teaches a course on the Israeli-Palestinian conflict.
 His book, ‘Blair, Labour and Palestine: Conflicting Views on Middle East Peace After 9/11’ was published by Bloomsbury Academic in 2013 and was described as “an important contribution” by the LSE Review of Books.
 Before moving to Israel he was Head of Policy and Research for Labour Friends of Israel.
-Toby holds a PhD in politics and Middle East studies from University College London.Twitter: @toby_greene_
+Toby holds a PhD in politics and Middle East studies from University College London and degree in Philosophy and Theology from the University of Cambridge.Twitter: @toby_greene_

 Brigadier General (res.)
 Michael Herzog